 Tutorial Install Jenkins on Ubuntu 20.04

-Join us with this tutorial to verify how to install Jenkins on Ubuntu 20.04.
+Join us with this tutorial to verify how to install Jenkins on Ubuntu 20.04 and why you need to install it.
 In the following, you will start the development server and create an administrative user to get you started in exploring what Jenkins can do.

 Step 1: How to install Jenkins on Ubuntu